shinytang6/Voice-Activity-Detection/README.md

 ### Lab2

-This lab uses a Machine learning approach(GMM) to achieve the same purpose as the lab1
+This lab uses a machine learning approach(GMM) to achieve the same purpose as the lab1.

 If you want to use your own wav file,please install HCopy first!